confluentinc/schema-registry/docs/using.rst

 These examples use curl commands to interact with the |sr| :ref:`API <schemaregistry_api>`.

+All URLs support an optional ``pretty`` boolean query parameter to pretty-print the JSON responses.
+Examples are added below for readability.

 -------------------------------------------------------------------
 Registering a New Version of a Schema Under the Subject "Kafka-key"
 -------------------------------------------------------------------